 Lunch was at our old favourite the Ubiquitous Chip.
 The food was delicious and the service was first class.
 We stayed there laughing and chatting all afternoon.
 What can I say - I feel that I am over-enthusing but it was one of those happy days when everyone goes right!

-Sunday 19 June 2016
+Sunday, 19 June 2016

 Hadrian's Wall Weekend

-James and I have just had another weekend away - this time to Hadrian's Wall with the Walking Club.
+James and I have just had another weekend away - this time to Hadrian's Wall with the hill-walking Club.
 Usually we stay in hostels or very basic hotels during club weekends, so imagine my delight and gratification on Friday evening to find that myself in a really lovely small hotel in Brampton; freshly decorated, pristine clean, with an en suite bathroom.
 We had a convivial pub meal with the rest of the group and then a fairly early night.

 Saturday was our big walk; we got the bus to Greenhead and walked to Walton, much of it beside beautiful Hadrian's Wall.
 I have visited it and walked along parts of it many times before but I still find it amazing that it's still so visible at nearly 2000 years old.
 The weather was warm and dry; lovely for walking.
-We had such a great time, chatting away with whoever you happened to be beside at the time.
-Hillary and I finished our walk a little bit early (we had still walked over 25000 steps!) and went to a smart wee coffee shop back at Brampton.
+We had such a great time, chatting away with whoever we happened to be walking beside at the time.
+Hilary and I finished our walk a little bit early (we had still walked over 25000 steps!) and went to a smart wee coffee shop back at Brampton.

 I had a shower before dinner and it was tremendous; very powerful!
 Great day.

-Monday 13 June 2016
+Monday, 13 June 2016

 Fit in Copenhagen